BRUCELLA2/comixed/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**NOTE: If this involves a pre-releae version of ComiXed and not a release, then please send an email to the mailing list and don't open a issue here.**
+**NOTE: If this involves a pre-releae version of ComiXed and not a release, then please send an email to the mailing list rather than creating an issue here.**

 **Describe the bug**
 A clear and concise description of what the bug is.